 Registration Card means an identification card currently and validly issued by the Commission, to a Registered Qualifying Patient, Personal Caregiver, Institutional Caregiver, MTC or Laboratory Agent.
 The Registration Card allows access into Commission supported databases.
-The Registration Card facilitates verification of an individual Registrant's status including, but not limited to, the identification by the Commission and Law Enforcement Authorities of those Formatted: Space Before: 0 pt individuals who are exempt from Massachusetts criminal and civil penalties under St. 2016, c.
+The Registration Card facilitates verification of an individual Registrant's status including, but not limited to, the identification by the Commission and Law Enforcement Authorities of those individuals who are exempt from Massachusetts criminal and civil penalties under St. 2016, c.
 334, as amended by St. 2017, c.
 55, M.G.L. c.
 94I, and 935 CMR 501.000.